hannibalpl/generatexy_coordinates/README.md

 2 language versions!
 Polish (native) and english (if you need).

-**AutoLISP script for extracting XY coordinates from CAD drawings**
+**AutoLISP script for extracting XY coordinates from CAD drawings in Autocad/ZWCad/etc. programs**

 This script extracts XY coordinates from lines and polylines in your current drawing and saves them to a `.txt` file in the same folder as the DWG.
 It’s designed to simplify geodetic work and generate coordinate tables ready for Polish government systems such as **WebEWID**.